Data assimilation in the low noise regime with application to the Kuroshio: Introduction

-An interesting example of a system exhibiting very occasional but interesting transitions that present significant challenges to standard data assimilation strategies is the Kuroshio current running along the eastern coast of Japan.
-The Kuroshio current exhibits transitions between a small meander during which the current remains close to the coast of Japan, and a large meander during which the current bulges away from the coast (see Figures \ref{smallmeander} and \ref{largemeander}).
+An interesting example of a system exhibiting very occasional but interesting transitions that present significant challenges to standard data assimilation strategies is the Kuroshio running along the eastern coast of Japan.
+The Kuroshio exhibits transitions between a small meander during which the current remains close to the coast of Japan, and a large meander during which the current bulges away from the coast (see Figures \ref{smallmeander} and \ref{largemeander}).
 The Kuroshio's central role in distributing heat and salinity in the surrounding region has led to many studies of its bimodal behavior beginning with a study by Yoshida in 1961 (see \cite{yoshida61}).
 The meanders typically persist for 5-10 years, while the transitions between them occur in only a few months.
 Here we focus on a simple model qualitatively capturing the bimodal behavior of the Kuroshio as a test bed for our new filtering strategies, and we show that they remain effective in a regime where standard filtering techniques fail dramatically.
+For data assimilation studies using more accurate models of the Kuroshio see, for example, \cite{Miyazawa:2008:jgr} and the references therein.
 Our general statements and results apply to systems exhibiting less dramatic and less interesting rare events, as these also occur eventually and lead to a loss of accuracy in standard filtering techniques.